 If you’ve done the work to win back their business, they’ll be much more inclined to update their review to reflect this.

 Once you get past the emotion, reread the review.
-Bad reviews can be excellent learning opportunities because they highlight potential problem areas that you should perhaps address.
+Bad reviews can be excellent learning opportunities because they highlight potential problem areas that you may want to address.